The best way to locate information on this website is to use the search box and subject tabs at the top of this page.

 Created by Bob Leathers: August 1, 2010

-The purpose of this website is to help others connect to their past by collecting, preserving, and sharing historical information about Old Carbon and Hanna, Wyoming.
-This website is dedicated to identifying and memorializing the men who worked and died in the Hanna Basin coal mines.
+The purpose of this website is to collect, preserve and share historical information about Old Carbon and Hanna, Wyoming.
+This website is dedicated to identifying and memorializing the people who worked and died in the Hanna Basin coal mines.

 We invite you to explore how the towns came to be and how they touched the lives of many.